-Adjusted SG&A as a Percentage of Net Sales (SG&A % Sales) means selling, general and administrative expenses as a percentage of net sales, subject to adjustment for certain limited matters, including the effects of acquisitions, divestitures, extraordinary transactions such as mergers or spinoffs, and variations in the exchange rate between foreign currencies and budget exchange rate.
+Adjusted SG&A as a Percentage of Net Sales (SG&A % Sales) means selling, general and administrative expenses as a percentage of net sales, subject to adjustment for certain limited matters, including the effects of acquisitions, divestitures (including the divestiture of the ad specialty business), extraordinary transactions such as mergers or spin-offs, and variations in the exchange rate between foreign currencies and budget exchange rate.
 The threshold, target and stretch achievement levels, and the percent payout at each level, were as follows:

-FY16 Cash Bonus Plan Metrics Threshold Target Stretch (25% of Bonus Target) 50% Payout 100% Payout 200% Payout Adjusted SG&A % Sales 21.30% 20.30% 19.80%
+FY17 Cash Bonus Plan Metrics Threshold Target Stretch (25% of Bonus Target) 50% Payout 100% Payout 200% Payout Adjusted SG&A % Sales 20.6% 19.6% 18.6%

-Bonuses indicated increase proportionately in 1/10th of 1% increments for final results between the goals indicated with maximum bonus at stretch.
+Bonuses increase proportionately in 1/10th of 1% increments for final results between the goals indicated with maximum bonus at stretch.
 No bonuses tied to performance are paid for results below the Threshold goal.
+The maximum bonus payout is capped at 200% for Company performance at, or above, the stretch goal.

 The NECC considered whether to exercise negative discretion when determining the achievement of targets, and determined that no negative discretion should be exercised.
-The Adjusted SG&A % Sales of the Company in fiscal 2016 were 20.6% which made the amount of the awards payable under the annual bonus plan 84.6% of target.
+The Adjusted SG&A % Sales of the Company in fiscal 2017 were 19.7% which made the amount of the awards payable under the annual bonus plan 95.4% of target.